VertixSexyDev/instastax/readme.md

 # INSTASTAX

-Foobar is a Python library for dealing with word pluralization.
+Foobar is a Python library to check instagram accounts stats

 ## Installation